 When I started getting back into The Hobby™ in earnest back in 2020, there were a few games that kept popping up.
 I’d heard about Terraforming Mars already.
 Concordia.
 Root.
 People were pretty big on The King’s Dilemma at that time.
-As I read and watched and listened, those games would come up time and time again.
+As I read and watched and listened, those games would come up over and over again.
 I bought all of them in depressingly short order.

 Does that give away the ending?
 I suppose it does, but the ending is not exactly late-breaking news: Spirit Island is a great game.